aaai26tagm-sim/TAGM/README.md

 To change the update and communication probability, change the value of `probs` on line 237 to the desired probability (code can also be modified to take multiple values in the array).
 After the simulation finishes, `cost_diff_GD_prob={prob_pct}.npy`,`cost_diff_HB_prob={prob_pct}.npy`,`cost_diff_NAG_prob={prob_pct}.npy`, and `cost_diff_GM_prob={prob_pct}.npy` will be generated (`prob_pct` is the  update and communication probability in percentage form), which contain the distances of the calculated true cost to the optimal cost for each iteration.

-To replicate the plot in the paper, run `sim_plotter.py` after the simulation is run and the numpy files are generated.
+To replicate the convergence plot in the paper, run `sim_plotter.py` after the simulation is run and the numpy files are generated.